All Episodes

 It's amazing how this stuff.

-But it um I know this is a pragmatist.
+I know this is a pragmatist.

-This this kind of stuff.
+This kind of stuff.

-See these the these elites, they're the smartest among us.
+See, these elites, they're the smartest among us.

-They're the ones that this stuff doesn't exist until they figure it out.
+They're the ones that, this stuff doesn't exist until they figure it out.

 Bottom line.

-Anyway, uh chance in San Antonio, Texas.
+Anyway, Chance in San Antonio, Texas.

 I'm glad you waited.